-Butterflies undergo a four-stage life cycle.
-First, an adult butterfly lays its eggs on a plant.
-The eggs hatch and the larvae will then feed on the plant’s leaves.
+The butterfly life cycle is an artful dance of four stages.
+It begins with the adult laying its eggs on a plant.
+The eggs hatch, and the larvae feed on the plant’s leaves.
 These will then grow into caterpillars that will continue to eat until it is developed enough to pupate inside a chrysalis.
-It will stay inside the chrysalis to undergo metamorphosis and develop into a butterfly.
+It will stay inside the chrysalis to undergo metamorphosis and become a butterfly.
 When it’s ready, it will leave the chrysalis and fly away.

-Based on its metamorphosis, a butterfly tattoo can mean you have finished developing yourself and have come into your own self.
-If you’ve finally achieved the body you want, if you’ve overcome an addiction or bad habit, or you’re deciding to turn over a new leaf and leave behind your old self, a butterfly is a good symbol to commemorate this change in you.
+Based on its metamorphosis, a butterfly tattoo can mean you have finished developing yourself and become your own self.
+If you’ve finally achieved the body you want, overcome an addiction or bad habit, or decide to turn over a new leaf and leave behind your old self, a butterfly is a good symbol to commemorate this change in you.

 Butterflies have developed a range of wing colors as a natural form of camouflage, mimicry, or aposematism (nature’s way of telling predators to back off) to survive in the wilderness.
-This is because butterflies are prey to a number of animals like birds, snakes, frogs, rodents, monkeys, bigger carnivorous insects and other animals that feed on smaller insects.
+This is because butterflies prey on several animals like birds, snakes, frogs, rodents, monkeys, bigger carnivorous insects, and other animals that feed on smaller insects.

-You can consider butterflies as the underdog of the food chain, yet they are enduring and have survived despite its vulnerability to bigger players in the environment.
+You can consider butterflies as the underdog of the food chain, yet they are enduring and have survived despite their vulnerability to bigger players in the environment.

 Butterflies feed mostly on pollen in flowers.
-But they also eat tree sap, rotting fruit, and decaying flesh and minerals.
-Although they do not carry as much pollen as bees, interestingly, butterflies have a tendency for flower constancy.
+But they eat tree sap, rotting fruit, and decaying flesh and minerals.
+Although they do not carry as much pollen as bees, interestingly, butterflies tend to flower constantly.
 This means they visit the same flower for pollen, regardless of the better, more rewarding flowers around it – a good symbol for constancy and loyalty in butterflies.

 Butterfly Tattoo and Symbolism in Ancient Cultures